 Passengers shall be responsible for subscribing to cancellation/luggage/assistance/repatriation/medical insurance(s).
 ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-Chartered roundtrip flight between Paris and Kangerlussuaq in Economy-class; meet and greet by representatives at the destination airport, transfers between Kangerlussuaq airport and ship for arrival and departure; all meals on board the ship; Captain’s welcome cocktail and gala dinner; organized entertainment and events; mineral water, tea, filter coffee, a selection of white, red and rosé wines offered during meals; afternoon tea; open bar (pouring wines, house champagne, alcohol except premium brands...list available upon request); port and safety taxes; gratuities; luggage transfer from pier to the ship and vice versa; 24 hour room service (special selection); parka.
+Round-trip flight between Paris and Kangerlussuaq as per itinerary in economy class; transfers between Kangerlussuaq airport and ship; meals and accommodation on board the ship; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); port and safety taxes; gratuities; luggage transfer from pier to the ship and vice versa; 24-hour room service (special selection); butler service is included for guests staying on Deck 6; parka; boot rental.
 Subject to change without notice.

 Airfare; any ground services before and/or after the cruise other than the ones included; visa and passport fees; travel insurance; personal expenses such as onboard medical consultations and drug prescriptions, spa, laundry and hair salon; other drinks not included in open bar; fuel surcharge may apply.

 Photo Credit: © Servane Roy-Berton, © Nathalie Michel, © Ponant